Kassandraeam/assemble-prime-solo-project/notepad.md

     let chosenDay = testSettingZone.day;
     let chosenHour = testSettingZone.hour;
     let chosenTimeConvertedToUTC = DateTime.utc(chosenYear, chosenMonth, chosenDay, chosenHour) // !
 EXPECTING 2200 in hour.
-    console.log('expecting 23, which is what time it is RIGHT NOW in Paris',testSettingZone) console.log('Chosen time converted to UTC, expecting 22',chosenTimeConvertedToUTC);
+    ('expecting 23, which is what time it is RIGHT NOW in Paris',testSettingZone) ('Chosen time converted to UTC, expecting 22',chosenTimeConvertedToUTC);
 ;
 </div>